June 29, 2025

 2. Your Tooth Has Undergone a Root Canal

 After a root canal, the tooth is left hollowed out and brittle.
 This makes it vulnerable to fractures.
 Placing a dental crown over the treated tooth is essential to restore its structure and prevent future problems.
+Learn more about our root canal treatment services.

 3. You Have a Large Filling That’s Failing